-1) An Ecosystems approach to confront climate change
+1) An ecosystems approach to confront climate change

-The tundra and much of the taiga – the sometimes swampy coniferous forest of high northern latitudes – were once a grassland ecosystem known as the “mammoth steppe” which was home to abundant herds of antelope, deer, bovids, horses, and mammoths.
-At the end of the Pleistocene these herds vanished.
-The tundra that arose in the absence of these species is now contributing to human driven climate change.
-Without grasslands to insulate the tundra’s permafrost, the permafrost is melting, releasing greenhouse gases that have been trapped for tens and hundreds of thousands of years.
-The melting of the world’s permafrost is equivalent to burning all the world’s forests 2 ½ times.
+The tundra and much of the taiga – the sometimes swampy coniferous forest of high northern latitudes – were once a grassland ecosystem known as the “mammoth steppe.”
+It was home to abundant grazing herds of antelope, deer, caribou, horses, bison, and Woolly Mammoths.
+At the end of the Pleistocene these herds vanished leading to an ecosystem conversion away from abundant grasses toward a more shrub dominated community.

 2) Ancient DNA holds secrets that impact modern biology and medicine

 A wealth of information exists in the genome of every species.
-Genomes are an encyclopedia of how to survive billions of years of catastrophes, epidemics, and changing conditions.
+Genomes are an historic record of adaptation to survive billions of years of catastrophes, epidemics, and changing conditions.
 Understanding the information locked in a genome is made possible by observing the living organism’s cells, tissues, body, and behavior.
 For extinct genomes such organismal interpretation is lost.
 Reanimation of genes in living cells allows us to discover the function of that prehistoric information in ways that studying genetic code alone can never provide.
 Mammoth hemoglobin, for example, may reveal information about mammalian blood useful to treating human diseases, and potentially the future of human space exploration (such as surviving cold environments); but the mutations that create mammoth hemoglobin need to be brought back to life for such discoveries to happen.

 3) The future of large mammal conservation

-The bioengineering, genome research, cellular resources, and reproductive techniques that will be developed to create mammoths directly enhance our understanding and ability to conserve elephant species.
-The bioengineering approaches tested may pave new ways to fight the ivory black market.
+The bioengineering, genome research, cellular resources, and reproductive techniques that will be developed to pursue Woolly Mammoth de-extinction will enhance our understanding and ability to conserve elephant species.
+The bioengineering approaches may pave new ways to apply genetic rescue to combat herpes for Asian Elephants or to fight the ivory black market.
 For example, engineering biomarkers into tusks to track poaching, or more radically to alter tusks in a way that make them valueless to the ivory trade, which would allow male elephants to keep their large tusks – important indicators of good genes for mating.
-Cloning of mammoths, given their size, will push the limits of assisted reproductive capabilities to the benefit of crucial megafauna around the globe from severely endangered giraffe species to nearly extinct rhinoceros.
+Assisted reproduction of mammoths, given their size, will push the limits of advanced reproductive technologies to the benefit of crucial megafauna around the globe–from severely endangered giraffe species to nearly extinct rhinos.